-- Harvard Medical Library in the Francis A. Countway Library of Medicine
+- Harvard Medical Library collection, Center for the History of Medicine in the Francis A. Countway Library, Harvard University

-- Warren Anatomical Museum in the Francis A. Countway Library of Medicine
+- Warren Anatomical Museum collection, Center for the History of Medicine in the Francis A. Countway Library, Harvard University

 - In addition to the above credit lines, certain collections or works may have additional citation information; in such cases, additional credit line information will be provided.